TeleEgo: Benchmarking Egocentric AI Assistants in the Wild: Conclusion

 \section{Conclusion}

-In summary, we present TeleEgo, an online, omni-modal, first-person benchmark grounded in real-world use, built from continuous, multi-participant, multi-scene, multi-day recordings that align video, ambient speech/dialogue, and dual textual timelines under a unified clock, and equipped with a contract-based annotation scheme that binds each query to its required modalities and precise, time-stamped evidence spans for auditable attribution.
-Centered on three capability axes, Memory, Understanding, and Cross-Memory Reasoning, TeleEgo offers a fine-grained task suite and a strict streaming-only evaluation protocol: responses receive credit only if they arrive within task-specific decision windows and satisfy evidence compliance.
-Two complementary metrics, Real-time Accuracy, and Memory Persistence Time, jointly assess correctness, response timing, and long-horizon memory, while failure cases are decomposed into retention, retrieval, alignment, and timing to yield actionable diagnostics.
-We envision TeleEgo as an ecologically valid, diagnostically informative, and reproducible foundation for building first-person assistants that must remember, align, and act in real time.
+We present TeleEgo, an online, omni-modal, first-person benchmark grounded in real-world use.
+It is built from continuous, multi-participant, multi-day recordings that align egocentric video, ambient speech/dialogue, and textual timelines under a unified global clock.
+A contract-based annotation scheme binds each query to its required modalities and to precise, time-stamped evidence spans, enabling auditable attribution.
+Centered on three capability axes—Memory, Understanding, and Cross-Memory Reasoning—TeleEgo employs a strict streaming-only evaluation protocol where models consume inputs once and responses must arrive within task-specific decision windows.
+We employ Real-Time Accuracy as the main metric in our experiments, capturing both correctness and timing under online decision constraints.
+In addition, we introduce Memory Persistence Time as a forward-looking protocol for probing long-horizon retention in continuous streams, and release an accompanying evaluation framework for future systems with stronger long-term streaming memory, along with failure breakdowns over retention, retrieval, alignment, and timing.
+We envision TeleEgo as an ecologically valid foundation for developing first-person assistants that must remember, align, and act in real time.

 \paragraph{Acknowledgments.} We thank the AI Glasses product team at China Telecom for their enthusiastic support and valuable assistance.
 We are grateful to Professor Haiwei Wu’s research group at the University of Electronic Science and Technology of China for their great help in data annotation, validation, and the construction of QA pairs.